Zywave/booster/src/_areas/design-system/components/expanders.md

 * when there is a need for multiple expanding sections on a page
 * the revealed content is lengthy or contains form fields
-* there is a need for an action within the expander, such as "Save"
+* there is a need for an action within the Expander, such as "Save"

 <docs-spacer size= "small"></docs-spacer>